department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 ```

 </details>
 - [ ] 5.
-Create a [url change request](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E), changing the entry from the old facility URL to the new facility URL. (**Note: The URL change request ticket blocks the completion of this ticket.**)
+Create a [URL change request](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E), changing the entry from the old facility URL to the new facility URL. (**Note: The URL change request ticket blocks the completion of this ticket.**)

 <insert_url_change_request_link>